SOUTH EAST ARTS REGIONAL SNAPSHOT OVERVIEW 2017

 - Snowy Hydro Authority

 The South East region has a high proportion of resident artists and high levels of participation in arts and cultural activities.
 Inspired by the beauty of the region, many professional visual artists, musicians and performing artists have made their homes here.
 Across the region there is an active network of community arts and cultural organisations (more concentrated on the coast) and a calendar of regionally-based music and cultural festivals.
 Music societies and arts councils support a limited touring program of professional musicians with a focus on classical music, and there are a number of amateur theatre groups with regular, well-attended performances.
 The commercial sector presents a range of mainly music-based live performances, supported by the summer and winter tourism markets.

-All councils have recently completed long-term Community Strategic Plans, with associated four-year Operational Plans.
-These strategic plans include a range of objectives that articulate the cultural aspirations of the community, providing South East Arts with clearer directions for service delivery to participating LGAs.
-A number of Councils have identified the potential of creative industries and cultural tourism as part of their economic and community development.
+All councils have long-term Community Strategic Plans, with associated four-year Operational Plans.
+These strategic plans include a range of objectives that articulate the cultural aspirations of the community, providing South East Arts with directions for service delivery to participating LGAs.
+The Councils have identified the potential of creative industries and cultural tourism as part of their economic and community development.

 Currently, the local Council’s main cultural services expenditure is on the provision of library services.
 In recent years the libraries have extended their services to include a range of talks, presentations, performances, exhibitions and workshops.
-The Bega Valley Regional Gallery is the only council-supported regional gallery, employing a full-time curator.
-Only one Council in the region (Eurobodalla) employs a cultural development officer.
+The Bega Valley Regional Gallery is the only council-supported regional gallery, employing a full-time director.
+Only one Council in the region (Eurobodalla) employs a coordinator of creative arts development officer.

 KEY ISSUES AND TRENDS